huiyuyie/recipe_calories/README.md

 ## INTRODUCTION

 This project investigates the **Recipes and Ratings** dataset from [food.com](https://www.food.com/), consisting of thousands of recipes and user ratings since 2008.
-After merging and cleaning the raw data, our final working dataset constains **234429 rows**.
+After merging and cleaning the raw data, our final working dataset contains **234429 rows**.

 ### Research Question